Maria Martinez: Challenges and experiments

-A long process of experimentation and overcoming challenges was required to successfully recreate the black-on-black pottery style to meet Maria’s exacting standards.
+A long process of experimentation and overcoming challenges was required to successfully recreate the black-on-black ware pottery style to meet Maria's exacting standards.
 "As almost all clay found in the hills is not jet black, one specific challenge was to figure out a way to make the clay turn the desired color.
 Maria discovered, from observing the Tafoya family of Santa Clara Pueblo, who still practiced traditional pottery techniques, that smothering the fire surrounding the pottery during the outdoor firing process caused the smoke to be trapped and is deposited into the clay, creating various shades of black to gunmetal color."
 She experimented with the idea that an "unfired polished red vessel which was painted with a red slip on top of the polish and then fired in a smudging fire at a relatively cool temperature would result in a deep glossy black background with dull black decoration."
 Shards and sheep and horse manure placed around the outside and inside of the outdoor kiva-style adobe oven would give the pot a slicker matte finished appearance.
 After much trial and error, Maria successfully produced a black ware pot.
 The first pots for a museum were fired around 1913.
 These pots were undecorated, unsigned, and of a generally rough quality.
 The earliest record of this pottery was in a July 1920 exhibition held at the New Mexico Museum of Art.

 Embarrassed that she could not create high quality black pots in the style of the ancient Pueblo peoples, Martinez hid her pots away from the world.
-A few years later, Hewett and his guests visited the little Tewa Pueblo.
+A few years later, Hewett and his guests visited the Tewa Pueblo.
 These guests asked to purchase black ware pottery, similar to Martinez's pots housed in a museum.
 She was greatly encouraged by this interest and resolutely began trying to perfect the art of black ware pottery.
 Her skill advanced with each pot, and her art began to cause quite a stir among collectors and developed into a business for the black ware pottery.
 In addition, Martinez began experimenting with various techniques to produce other shapes and colorful forms of pottery.